For Financial Aid Purposes

 Financial Aid Probation

-All students have the right to appeal the suspension of their financial aid.
+All students have the right to appeal the suspension of their financial aid up to two (2) times.
 Students whose appeals are approved will be placed on financial aid probation for one semester and will continue to receive aid.
-Generally, appeals are requested on the basis of injury or illness, the death of a relative, or other special circumstances that impacted academic performance.
+Generally, appeals are requested on the basis of an extenuating circumstance, such as injury or illness, death of a relative, or another special situation that impacted academic performance.

 Aid Eligibility Appeals and Reinstatement

 Consistent with policies and procedures for academic appeals of dismissal, a student who has failed to meet SAP standards and has had their financial aid suspended may submit an Aid Eligibility Appeal.
-An Aid Eligibility Appeal must be submitted in writing within ten days of the student being notified that their financial aid has been suspended.
+Students are allowed to submit up to two (2) Aid Eligibility Appeals during their time at Union.
+An Aid Eligibility Appeal must be submitted in writing within ten (10) business days of the student being notified that their financial aid has been suspended.

-All Aid Eligibility Appeals must be reviewed by a joint review committee composed of the Academic Dean, Assistant Academic Dean of Academic Administration, the Vice President of Admissions and Financial Aid, the Director of Financial Aid, and the Registrar.
-An Aid Eligibility Appeal may be submitted either on the basis of a student’s failure to meet SAP standards or a student failing to graduate within the Maximum Time to Completion.
+All Aid Eligibility Appeals must be reviewed by a joint review committee composed of the Dean/Vice President of Academic Affairs, the Associate Dean of Academic Administration, the Vice President of Admissions and Financial Aid, the Director of Financial Aid, the Assistant Dean of Student Affairs, and the Registrar.
+An Aid Eligibility Appeal may be submitted either on the basis of a student’s failure to meet SAP standards or a student’s failure to graduate within the Maximum Time to Completion.

 SAP Appeals

-The student must submit all new and relevant information relating to the student’s failure to meet SAP standards, including injury or illness, the death of a relative or other special circumstances.
-The appeal documentation must also include a written statement of how SAP standards will be met by the end of the subsequent term.
+The student must submit a letter that describes the factors that prevented them from meeting the SAP standard.
+Additionally, the appeal letter must describe what has or will change and what support systems are in place to allow the student to meet the SAP standard by the end of the subsequent term.
+The student is also encouraged to provide supporting documentation, if necessary.
 If it is possible for the student to return to SAP compliant status in one semester, the appeal may be approved without the requirement for an Academic Plan.
-If the student will require more than one semester to return to SAP compliant status, the student must have an Academic Plan approved by the Academic Dean in order to be granted a successful appeal.
+If the student will require more than one semester to return to SAP compliant status, the student must have an Academic Plan approved by the Dean/Vice President of Academic Affairs in order for their appeal to be approved.
+The academic plan may be finalized after the student’s submission of the appeal letter.
+Once a decision has been reached, the Director of Financial Aid notifies the student of the decision via email within ten (10) business days.

 The Academic Dean will make the final decision on the matter and shall inform the student of the appeal decision within ten days.